elastic/terraform-provider-ec/docs/index.md

   Can also be sourced from the `EC_VERBOSE` environment variable.

 * `verbose_credentials` - (Optional) When set with `verbose`, the contents of the Authorization header will not be redacted.
 Defaults to `false`.
-It can also be sourced from the `EC_VERBOSE_CREDENTIALS` environment variable.
+Can also be sourced from the `EC_VERBOSE_CREDENTIALS` environment variable.

 * `verbose_file` - (Optional) Sets the file where the verbose request and response HTTP flow will